odea-project/StreamPort/README.md

 <img width="40%" src="sp_logo.png" alt="Logo" />
 </p>

-Platform for multivariate data analysis, sensor networks and pipelines and device condition monitoring and diagnostics.
+Platform for multivariate data Analyses, sensor networks and pipelines and device condition monitoring and diagnostics.

 # Setup
 The streamPort is an experimental project under development.
 Below, we instruct how to setup a development environment.